Are You a Landlord Dealing with a Tenant or a Leasing Issue? If So, Contact a New Jersey Landlord Attorney Today.

 Warning to Landlords Before Filing More Evictions: There are Significant Changes to Consider

 The bill has several other significant changes related to your landlord-tenant relationship.
-As it relates to any debt that you are owed that you can sue to collect-you cannot assign the right to collect this debt to a third-party.
+As it relates to any debt that you are owed that you can sue to collect, you cannot assign the right to collect this debt to a third party.

-In order to participate in the Eviction Prevention Program successfully, your tenants have to demonstrate a “risk of experiencing homelessness or housing instability”.
-Therefore, the filing of eviction complaints may assist them in qualifying for obtaining aid, if the case will not otherwise be dismissed as a result of the other provisions of this law.
+To participate in the Eviction Prevention Program successfully, your tenants have to demonstrate a “risk of experiencing homelessness or housing instability.
+Therefore, the filing of eviction complaints may assist them in qualifying for aid if the case would not otherwise be dismissed under the other provisions of this law.

-If you obtain rental payments after August 31, 2021, the statute provides how those payments are to be “applied” with preference being given to post “covered period rent” debt.
+If you obtain rental payments after August 31, 2021, the statute provides how those payments are to be “applied,” with preference being given to post “covered period rent” debt.

 View Our Informative Video on NJ Landlord Tenant Laws